chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/MigratedFromGit/Docs/export-options-reference.md

 `Export Texture Transforms`    | If enabled, export UV tiling and un-mirroring settings in a texture coordinate expression node for simple material input expressions.
 Uses extension KHR_texture_transform.
 `Export Lightmaps`             | If enabled, export lightmaps (created by Lightmass) when exporting a level.
 Uses extension EPIC_lightmap_textures, which is supported by Unreal's glTF viewer.
 `Texture HDR Encoding`         | Encoding used to store textures that have pixel colors with more than 8-bit per channel.
 Uses extension EPIC_texture_hdr_encoding, which is supported by Unreal's glTF viewer.
-`Export Hidden In Game`        | If enabled, export components that are flagged as hidden in-game.
+`Export Hidden In Game`        | If enabled, export actors and components that are flagged as hidden in-game.
 `Export Lights`                | Mobility of directional, point, and spot light components that will be exported.
 Uses extension KHR_lights_punctual.
 `Export Cameras`               | If enabled, export camera components.
 `Export Camera Controls`       | If enabled, export GLTFCameraActors.
 Uses extension EPIC_camera_controls, which is supported by Unreal's glTF viewer.
 `Export Animation Hotspots`    | If enabled, export GLTFHotspotActors.
 Uses extension EPIC_animation_hotspots, which is supported by Unreal's glTF viewer.
 `Export HDRI Backdrops`        | If enabled, export HDRIBackdrop blueprints.
 Uses extension EPIC_hdri_backdrops, which is supported by Unreal's glTF viewer.
 `Export Sky Spheres`           | If enabled, export SkySphere blueprints.
 Uses extension EPIC_sky_spheres, which is supported by Unreal's glTF viewer.
-`Export Variant Sets`          | If enabled, export LevelVariantSetsActors.
-Uses extension EPIC_level_variant_sets, which is supported by Unreal's glTF viewer.
+`Variant Sets Mode`            | Mode determining if and how to export LevelVariantSetsActors.
 `Export Material Variants`     | Mode determining if and how to export material variants that change the materials property on a static or skeletal mesh component.
 `Export Mesh Variants`         | If enabled, export variants that change the mesh property on a static or skeletal mesh component.
 `Export Visibility Variants`   | If enabled, export variants that change the visible property on a scene component.